Former Fed EXPOSES Gunna's Plea Deal. Did He Snitch?

 It is a major, major development in a major case.

-Yes, ma'am, I understand.
+I understand.

 All right, so pay attention here, guys.

-Perhaps better known as music star gunner was gonna get out of jail soon, seemed apparent early in the hearing, as Fulton County Deputy District Attorney Adrian Love went through the sentence that would be recommended.
+Seemed apparent early in the hearing as Fulton County Deputy District Attorney Adrian Love went through the sentence that would be recommended.

-Five years to serve one, committed to time served, balance suspended, and the parties agree that upon completion of the special conditions that I will enumerate, the suspended sentence will terminate by consent order.
+And the parties agree that upon completion of the special conditions that I will enumerate, the suspended sentence will terminate by consent order.

-Conspiracy to violate the racketeer influenced and corrupt organizations act.
+Conspiracy to violate the Racketeer Influenced and Corrupt Organizations Act.

 Y'all heard that?

-So he can plead the fifth only against self-incrimination, which is something that I had to go ahead and discuss uh to Hassan, who quite frankly is very stupid, that you can only take the fifth if it is reasonably expected what you're about to say is going to incriminate you, but you cannot use the Fifth Amendment as a blanket catch-all to not talk to the police, especially if you're put on the stand and compelled to testify.
+So he can plead the fifth only against self-incrimination, which is something that I had to go ahead and discuss to Hassan, who quite frankly is very stupid.

-You agree to perform 500 hours of community service, a substantial portion of which will require that you speak to young men and women about the hazards and immortality of gangs and gang violence and the decay that it causes our communities.
+You agreed to perform 500 hours of community service, a substantial portion of which will require that you speak to young men and women about the hazards and immortality of gangs and gang violence and the decay that it causes our communities.

-He gave this uh statement.
+He gave this statement.

 Let's enlarge it and read it.

-This is immediately after uh when I became affiliate with YSL in 2016, I did not consider it a gang, more like a group of people from Metro Atlanta uh who had common interests and artistic aspirations.
+When I became affiliate with YSL 2016, I did not consider it a gang, more like a group of people from Metro Atlanta who had common interests and artistic aspirations.

-While I've agreed to always be truthful, I want to make it perfectly clear that I have not made any statements, have not been interviewed, have not cooperated, have not agreed to testify, or be a witness for or against any party in the case, and have absolutely no intention of being involved in the trial process in any way.
+While I've agreed to always be truthful, I want to make it perfectly clear that I have not made any statements, have not been interviewed, have not cooperated, have not agreed to testify or be a witness for or against any party in the case, and have absolutely no intention of being involved in the trial process in any way.

-An Alpha plea in my case is the entry of a guilty plea to the one charge against me, which is in my best interest while at the same time maintaining my innocence towards the same charge.
+An Alfred plea in my case is the entry of a guilty plea to the one charge against me, which is in my best interest while at the same time maintaining my innocence towards the same charge.

 I love and cherish my association with YSL music and always will.